It’s easy to understand why everybody loves gift cards, especially the digital kind.

 Gift cards simply aren’t like most other products.
 They have their own rules and behaviors across both legitimate and fraudulent purchases — and unless a merchant’s fraud strategy is designed to address those differences, the risks of selling gift cards can easily outweigh the rewards.

-To get a better understanding of the unique dynamics of gift card fraud schemes and how they impact merchants, Riskified’s senior data analyst Lev Gal analyzed a full year of exclusive transactional data from 20231, and provided an additional review of data around Mother’s Day (United States), April through May 2024.
+To get a better understanding of the unique dynamics of gift card fraud schemes and how they impact merchants, Lev Gal, a senior data analyst at Riskified, analyzed a full year of exclusive transactional data from 20231, and provided an additional review of data around Mother’s Day (United States), April through May 2024.

 While gift card fraud can include any type of illegitimate activity that involves a gift card, whether as a product or a payment method, Riskified’s research focused specifically on fraudulent purchases of online gift cards.